 (That’s not to say I didn’t immediately swear off sweets and start exercising more — blind love is a wonderful thing, but I have no desire to test its limits!)

 Our bathroom scales leave little doubt that Doug’s gas-station impression was accurate: I truly am “a heavy-set version” of the girl he married.

 But thankfully, that is not what registers whenever he looks at me and knows it’s me.
+His love has blinded him to my more padded appearance.
 He sees instead the slim young bride who met him at the altar so many years ago.